hammy-whammy/auto-renamer/README.md

 **Example**: An invoice for "Restaurant Marzy" with address "Unknown street, 58180 Marzy" will match "McDonald's Nevers Marzy" (Site 199) based on the postal code 58180 and the "Marzy" name similarity.

+## Logo Recognition System

+The system features advanced visual logo recognition capabilities:

+### How Logo Recognition Works

+1. **PDF-to-Image Conversion**: Converts the first page of each PDF to a high-resolution image
+2. **Visual Analysis**: Sends the image to Google Gemini's multimodal AI for visual inspection
+3. **Logo Detection**: Identifies company logos including:
+   - PAPREC
+   - SUEZ
+   - VEOLIA
+   - And other waste management providers
+4. **Priority System**: Logo identification takes priority over text-based provider extraction

+### When Logo Recognition is Critical

+- **Invoices with Mixed Branding**: When invoices show company logos but mention different text (e.g., PAPREC logo with "RUBO" text)
+- **Poor Text Quality**: When PDF text extraction produces unclear or incomplete provider information
+- **Visual-Heavy Invoices**: Documents where logos are more prominent than text

+### Fallback System

+If logo recognition fails:
+1. **Automatic Fallback**: System automatically falls back to text-based extraction
+2. **Error Logging**: Logs the fallback reason for troubleshooting
+3. **Graceful Degradation**: No functionality is lost when image processing is unavailable

+**Example Success**: The PAPREC test invoice with "RUBO" text is correctly identified as a PAPREC invoice due to the visible PAPREC logo, resulting in proper filename generation: `1036-PAPREC-102024-PRE24100414.pdf`

 ## Requirements

 - Python 3.7+